xinyacheung/neural_similarity/README.md

 *NNmodel: the CNN-LSTM model example was fed the same movies as that presented to monkeys in the monkey experiments and closely replicated their training procedure;

-*figure: Example codes for plotting the figures in the main text.
+*demo: Example codes for plotting the data figures in the main text.

 [1] Siegel, M., Buschman, T. J. & Miller, E. K. Cortical information flow during flexible sensorimotor decisions.
 Science 348, 1352–1355 (2015).